 Sagafish Media is a boutique production company that draws on a network of feisty, talented specialists for projects ranging from documentaries to branded content.
 We strive to tell stories that combine engaging narrative, striking visuals and universal themes that help us learn about ourselves and the world around us.
 Our backyard is the circumpolar North and we chase stories that explore people’s relationships with landscapes, natural systems and each other.

-For over a decade, we’ve helped organizations bring their stories to life.
-We’ve worked with a wide range of clients – from creative firms to government agencies to First Nations to indie filmmakers – who appreciate our timeliness, value and outstanding service.
-We love working with passionate people and meaningful content.
+For over a decade, we’ve helped bring northern stories to life.
+We’ve worked with a wide range of subjects and clients, from artists to government agencies to First Nations to indie filmmakers.
 Contact us to learn more about how we can create compelling screen media content together.